Human Rights Tribunal to Hear Complaint Alleging Gym Employee was Terminated Following Sexual Assault by Gym Member

 We will be sure to follow developments in this case and will cover the Tribunal’s final decision when it is made available.

-The lawyers at Lex Arbesman Legal represent both employers and employees in employment law matters and workplace disputes.
+The lawyers at NULaw represent both employers and employees in employment law matters and workplace disputes.
 We have seen both sides of employment issues and can provide knowledgeable, experienced legal guidance in all stages of the employment relationship from pre-hiring considerations through to termination disputes.
 Please contact us online or by phone at 416-481-5604 to book your initial consultation.